Last Updated on September 14, 2021 by vowsandpeaks

 If you and your lover would rather be outside exploring than inside four walls when you say your I do’s; then a hiking elopement might be exactly the right way to go for you!

 Even better, you can choose just the hiking path that’s right for your wedding day and your vows to each other.
-The trail and the sky are the limit!
+The trail and the sky are the limits!

 HOW TO PLAN A HIKING ELOPEMENT

 Your first step is to map out your hiking elopement!
 At this stage, you can put it all on the table and dream big.
-Once you have all of your ideas out, then you can work together to decide the details.
+Once you have all of your ideas out, then you can work together to decide the details before setting out on your big hike!

 Some things to think of for your hiking elopement might include:

-- What do you want your photos to look like?
+- What do you want your hiking elopement photos to look like?

 - Are you up for a sunrise hiking elopement?

 - What kind of scenery do you enjoy?